jimkang/enmeaten/README.md

 `symmetricalEnds` will make the ends of the meat symmetrical along the axis of the bone.
 `wideEnds` will make the ends of the meat wide, rather than narrow.

+When creating an Enmeaten instance, the following opts can be specified:

+  - `random`: A function that behaves like `Math.random`.
+You can substitute one created by [seedrandom](https://github.com/davidbau/seedrandom) or something you've written yourself.
+Helps with situations in which you want reproducible results.
+  - `numberOfDecimalsToConsider`: A positive number that tells it how precise to be when picking numbers in a range.
+If it encounters a range of 0.001, by default, it will always pick 0.
+(If the range is 100, it'll pick a whole number between 0 and 99.)
+If you specify 3 as `numberOfDecimalsToConsider`, it can pick numbers like 0.003 and 0.995.
+Useful for working for points that are really close together.

 Tests
 -----